Squarespace 5 was released in 2008. Since then, we've introduced newer platforms and versions:

 - Billing details don't transfer from a Squarespace 5 site to a Squarespace 7 site.

-- It's not possible to transfer information from your site's Traffic Overview.
+- You can't transfer information from your site's Traffic Overview.
 Your new Squarespace 7 site will have its own analytics.

-- Discussion Page - Squarespace 7 doesn’t have a forum feature comparable to the Discussion Page.
-To enable visitors to communicate with each other in Squarespace 7, you can enable blog comments and simple likes, or add advanced commenting features through our integration with Disqus.
+- Squarespace 7 doesn’t have a forum feature comparable to the Discussion Page.
+To enable visitors to communicate with each other in Squarespace 7, you can enable blog comments, or add advanced commenting features through our integration with Disqus.

 - Squarespace 7 supports both per-page and site-wide code injection, but injection points work differently than Squarespace 5.
 If your site relies heavily on code injection, visit the Squarespace 7 guide Using code injection.

 Should I choose Squarespace 7.1 or 7.0?

 In general, we recommend moving to Squarespace 7.1, the newest version on our current platform.
-Squarespace 7.1 has:
+Squarespace 7.1 has newer features and a simplified interface, with style options and features that aren't tied to particular templates.
+In Squarespace 7.1 you can: